 Montana Road Trip Destinations

-In our ultimate road trip for Montana, each day offers a new adventure.
+On our ultimate road trip for Montana, each day offers a new experience.
 Driving through Montana is an adventure in itself, but we are highlighting what to see and do in the absolute best places in Montana to visit.

-When we were planning what to see in Montana, we used fellow traveler reviews and local recommendations to complete our Montana trip itinerary – and the destinations did not disappoint!
-Better yet, the Montana bucket list destinations are all within close proximity, making it possible to organize an efficient Montana sightseeing trip.
+When we were planning what to see in Montana, we used fellow traveler reviews and local recommendations to complete our Montana trip itinerary.
+These Montana bucket list destinations are all within close proximity, making it possible to organize an efficient Montana sightseeing trip.

 Planning a Trip to Montana: Destinations to Visit

-The Montana destinations that we include in our trip plan are the best places to see on a trip to Montana.
+We feel the Montana destinations included in our plan are the best places to see on a trip to Montana.

-The cities and sights included in our Montana road trip itinerary (which are outlined in day-by-day detail below) are:
+The cities and sights included in our detailed Montana Road Trip Itinerary are:

 - Flathead Lake and National Bison Range